st-ty1/Artix_FreshTomato/gcc-7.3-toolchain_mips-ng/README.md

 toolchain with gcc-7.3, binutils-2.28.1, uclibc-ng 1.0.28 and kernel headers of FT-sources:

+(Of course, creating an analogous arm-toolchain should be possible, too.
+As I generally expect to face more trouble with building mips-toolchains due to older kernel, I always start with mips-toolchains.)

 Start with build_ft-mips-2016_02_RT-AC.sh script.
 (Paths in this script can be changed to your needs; script only available for RT-AC routers, yet.)
 Checked with Asus RT-N66U: working (i.e. no reboot-loop and no errors in syslog), only tested basic functions.

 changes to toolchain with uclicb-0.9.32.1: